 The pace of life in this part of the world is slower, so people have time to say hello and welcome visitors.
 That is why we chose to move here.
 It is so green and fresh, with birds singing you awake and bats flitting around at bedtime.
 You will experience life as part of an aspiring environmentally friendly family.
 You can develop your building skills and share in learning about sustainable living practices.
 You will learn all about British wildlife and birds and you can take in woodland walks from the doorstep.
 We have visited many parts of England and can advise you in your travels, and we hope you will stay in touch.
 We had always lived in shared houses until we had children, so we are keen to have visitors.
 If you have a child, they can all play in the garden on the trampoline, the swings or in the huge sandpit.
 We can all go camping together at the weekends, we have plenty of camping stuff and a camper van.
 We look forward to meeting you!

-We can offer you a double bed in your own bedroom, it is clean and comfortable.
+We can offer you a double bed in your own bedroom, it is clean and comfortable but hasn't been decorated yet, so it is a bit faded.
 There is a family bathroom along the hall and a second bathroom downstairs.
-You will have access to our living space, living room, dining room, kitchen etc. We will provide food for meals and we will all share in cooking family meals together.
+You will have access to our living space, living room, dining room, kitchen etc. We will provide food for meals and we will all share in cooking family meals together in the evenings. we will accept couples.
 If you have a child, we can provide an extra bed in your room.

 Our village is a great little community, there are regular events and lots of friendly people.
 There are shops, cafes, pubs and restaurants in nearby Bourne and even more in Peterborough and Grantham.
 There are trains to Nottingham, Skegness, London or Lincoln from local stations and we could do a station drop off if you would like to visit on your weekends.
 It is pretty quiet in the evenings, so you can relax in the garden, cycle to the pub in Rippingale or visit Bourne for a drink and an excellent curry at a local Indian restaurant.
 There are lots of great walks and cycle rides to keep you fit.
 Local landmarks include Bourne Wood (ancient woodland), Temple Wood, Grimsthorpe Castle estate, Woolsthorpe Manor (Sir Isaac Newton's house), Rutland water and Belton House.